apache/druid/docs/api-reference/dynamic-configuration-api.md

 Query blocklist rules allow you to block specific queries based on datasource, query type, and/or query context parameters.
 This feature is useful for preventing expensive or problematic queries from impacting cluster performance.

 Each rule in the `queryBlocklist` array is a JSON object.
 The `type` field selects the rule implementation.
 If omitted, it defaults to `"default"`.
+A query is blocked if it matches ANY rule in the blocklist (OR logic between rules).

+> **Note:** The `"type"` field is not required for `"default"` rules (existing configs without it continue to work), but including it explicitly is recommended for clarity.

 ##### `default` type